dawid-dahl-umain/product-health-dynamics/README.md

 **Key insight:** Junior engineers break even (μ=0).
 They don't improve the system, but they don't systematically degrade it either.
 AI vibe coders have negative expected impact; every change makes things worse on average.

 ## What You'll See

+All simulations start at PH=8, representing the end of the **Shape Phase**: the AI has just built something impressive with full context.
+The **Scale Phase** begins, and the model shows what happens as the codebase grows beyond the AI's context window.

 - **AI Vibe:** Slow decay at first, accelerates around PH ~5, bottoms out at 1.
 - **AI with Guardrails:** Slower decay, but still negative trajectory.
 Buys time, not salvation.